elipousson/presentations/2016-06-02-intro-to-github.md

 4. Download and install a desktop text editor (e.g. Atom)

 ---

-# Getting Started with GitHub
+# Let's talk about GitHub

-This section is adapted from these [CUNY workshop materials](https://github.com/mckinniburgh/gitWorkshop/blob/master/2_conceptOverview.md).
+Note: This section is adapted from these [CUNY workshop materials](https://github.com/mckinniburgh/gitWorkshop/blob/master/2_conceptOverview.md).

 ---
 ## What is Git?